Personalize a digital experience with audiences

 Personalized blocks do not display in the standard edit view.
 Use the View as Audience option in the top toolbar to preview how each audience sees the page.

-- Locate the content area where the banner should appear.
+- Locate the content area where the banner should display.

-- In the assets panel, find Banner – Default, Banner – New Visitor, and Banner – Returning Visitor, and drag them into the content area.
-All three blocks now appear in the content area in the All Properties view.
+- Find Banner – Default, Banner – New Visitor, and Banner – Returning Visitor in the assets panel.
+Drag the three blocks into the content area.
+All three blocks then display in the content area in the All Properties view.

 -

-In the content area, select a shared block (such as Banner - New Visitor) and click the Audiences icon.
+Select a shared block in the content area (such as Banner – New Visitor) and click Audiences.

 -